trezor/trezor-suite/docs/features/desktop-logger.md

 ### How can I write the log in JSON format?

 You can change the `logOutput` option to be formatted like JSON.
 For example: `logOutput: '{ "ts": "%ts", "lvl": "%lvl", "topic": "%top", "message": "%msg" },'`.
 In order to display/use it properly, you will have to edit the output a little bit.
-Wrap all the messages in square brakets ([, ]) and remove the comma (,) from the last message.
+Wrap all the messages in square brackets ([, ]) and remove the comma (,) from the last message.